volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 #### filter

-`filter` method creates new array with elements that fall under a given criteria from an existing array:
+Creates new array with elements that fall under a given criteria from an existing array:

 ```javascript
 const users = ["John", "Andrew", "Mike", "Mary"];